Internet censorship in Tunisia

-Internet censorship in Tunisia significantly decreased in January 2011, following the ouster of President Zine El Abidine Ben Ali, as the new acting government removed filters on social networking sites such as YouTube.
+Internet censorship in Tunisia decreased in January 2011 following the ousting of President Zine El Abidine Ben Ali.
+The successor acting government removed filters on social networking sites, such as YouTube and Facebook.

-The success of the Tunisian Revolution offers a chance to establish greater freedom of expression in Tunisia, a country previously subject to very strict censorship, especially online.
-At the same time success in this effort is not certain.
-In response to the dramatic events and opportunities of the Arab Spring, in March 2011, Reporters Without Borders moved Tunisia and Egypt from its "Internet enemies" list to its list of countries "under surveillance".
-However, there are also warnings that Internet censorship in some countries might increase following the events of the Arab Spring.
+The success of the Tunisian Revolution led to increased freedom of expression in Tunisia, a country previously subject to strict censorship, especially online.
+In March 2011, Reporters Without Borders removed Tunisia and Egypt from its "Internet enemies" list to its list of countries "under surveillance".
+However, there are also warnings that Internet censorship in other countries might increase following the events of the Arab Spring.